guard/guard/README.md

 $ bundle exec guard -w source/files # shortcut
 $ bundle exec guard -w sources/foo assets/foo ./config # multiple directories

-$ bundle exec guard -w . /fancy/project # path outside project - watch out! (see info below)
+$ bundle exec guard -w /fancy/project # path outside project - watch out! (see below)
 ```
 *NOTE: this option is only meant for ignoring subdirectories in the CURRENT
 directory - by selecting which ones to actually track.*

-If you are *not* watching the current directory, or `--watchdirs` isn't working
+If your watched directories are outside the current one, or if `--watchdirs` isn't working
 as you expect, be sure to read: [Correctly using watchdirs](https://github.com/guard/guard/wiki/Correctly-using-the---watchdir-option)